Time of use tariffs - How to save money on business energy costs

 The extra three hours of usage you get with the Economy 10 tariff can be extremely beneficial to businesses like:

 - Nightclubs & bars — If you run a business that's mainly open at night, like nightclubs and bars, then you’ll benefit the most from an Economy 10 tariff.
 Running late at night and into the early hours of the morning means your energy rates should be lower as this is off-peak.

-- Takeaways — Similarly, many takeaways will operate the same working hours in relation to nightclubs and bars being open.
+- Takeaways — Similarly, many takeaways will have similar opening times to nightclubs and bars being open.
 The off-peak rates in the afternoons, evenings and early mornings are typically the time when most takeaways are open.

 There are several ways to figure out if you’re already on an Economy 7 or Economy 10 tariff:

 - Check your bill — Checking your business electricity bill is one of the fastest ways to see if you’re on an Economy tariff.
 If your electricity is charged at two different rates — one for the day and one for the evening — then you’re on an Economy tariff.

 - Check your electricity meter — When checking your meter, it may display a ‘night’ rate and a ‘day’ rate, or two sets of numbers, one labelled ‘low’ and one showing ‘normal’.
 Regardless of how it’s marked, this should be a clear indication of whether you’re on an Economy tariff.